The 2014 GSSEF Annual Recognition Ceremony will be held on Friday, April 25. The ceremony begins at 6:30 p.m.

 to: Kathy Darlington, email@example.com.

 Ready to be inspired?
-Ready to go for the Gold?
-Check out this video of Girl Scouts of Southeast Florida’s Gold Award Class of 2014 Projects on their quest for Gold and also a Silver Award Project video.
+Ready to go for the Gold or Silver?
+Check out these videos highlighting several of Girl Scouts of Southeast Florida’s Gold Award Class of 2014 Projects on their quest for Gold and also a Silver Award Project video.

 2013 Gold and Silver Award Honorees.